 Make sure to validate all your tickets!
 You don’t want to pay a hefty fine.

-Why I Loved Visiting Hoorn
+My Experience: Why I Loved Visiting Hoorn

 First and foremost, I was thrilled to visit Hoorn on the day of the Cheese Market.
 Yup, I ended up in Hoorn on a Thursday, and this coincidence was amaaaaaazing!